cyralinc/terraform-provider-cyral/docs/resources/repository.md

     }
 }

-### Repository with Connection Draining, Preferred Access Gateway, and Labels
+### Repository with Connection Draining and Labels
 resource "cyral_repository" "repo_with_conn_draining" {
     type = "mongodb"
     name = "repo_with_conn_draining"